pikcube/TogetherInSpireReboosterPack/StSTogetherNotes.md

 - Genetic Algorithm: can target allies
 - Reprogram: can't be traded?/playable only by Defect?
 - Amplify: can target allies
+- Seek: Upgrade so you and target ally tutor a card

 ### New card ideas